SakshammishraDs/Mastering_Statistics_For_Interviews/README.md

 Exactly!
 The z-test is used when the population's standard deviation is known and you have a larger sample size.
 The larger sample size helps to get more reliable results, and the z-test assumes that the sampling distribution will be approximately normal.
 -----

-#  one-tailed and two-tailed hypothesis testing
+#  One-tailed and Two-tailed hypothesis testing :

 **Interviewer:** What’s the difference between one-tailed and two-tailed hypothesis testing?

 **Candidate:**
-In a one-tailed test, we’re testing for the possibility of an effect in only one direction—either positive or negative.
-So, the critical region where we look for evidence of an effect is located in just one tail of the distribution.

-**Interviewer:** So, it’s more specific to a particular direction?

-**Candidate:**
-Exactly!
-For example, if you’re testing whether a new drug increases performance, you’d use a one-tailed test because you're only interested in whether the effect is in the positive direction.
+This is used when you're only interested in an effect in one specific direction—either greater than or less than a certain value.
+For example, if you’re testing whether a new drug improves recovery time, you might set up a one-tailed test to see if the drug makes recovery time shorter, not longer.
+You only look at one end of the distribution for the critical region.

 **Interviewer:** And what about a two-tailed test?

+This is used when you're testing for an effect in both directions, meaning the outcome could be either greater than or less than a certain value.
+For example, if you're testing whether the average height of a population differs from a known value, you’re interested in whether the mean is either greater than or less than the known value.
+The critical region is on both sides of the distribution.

+**Interviewer:** So when would you choose one over the other?

 **Candidate:**
-A two-tailed test looks for the possibility of an effect in both directions—either an increase or a decrease.
-The critical regions are on both ends of the distribution.

-**Interviewer:** So, you’re checking for any significant difference, either way?

-**Candidate:**
-Yes, exactly!
-For example, if you were testing if a new drug has any effect on performance (either an increase or decrease), you would use a two-tailed test because you want to capture any significant changes, no matter the direction.
+You would choose a **one-tailed test** when you have a specific hypothesis that suggests the effect will only go in one direction.
+For instance, if there’s a strong reason to believe that a drug will only increase recovery time, then a one-tailed test is appropriate.

+A **two-tailed test** is the go-to choice when you don’t have a strong expectation about the direction of the effect and just want to know if there's any significant difference, regardless of whether it's an increase or decrease.
+So, it’s more general and typically used in exploratory research.

 ---------